How do I point my domain name at the 123 Reg Holding page?

 - How do I lock/unlock my domain name?

-Furthermore, upon completing this task, any existing DNS records will be set to our default, meaning the domain will no longer point at the website it was previously showing.
-Any MX records will also have to be recreated for email services.
+Furthermore, upon completing this task, your DNS record will be set to our default forwarding IP address (126.96.36.199), meaning that the domain will no longer point at the website it was previously showing.

 Start by logging in to your 123 Reg Control Panel.